Python parallel processing on Unity HPC.¶

 - How long does it take for the code to complete execution?

-- Based on 500 instances of coreclock() and the 1 second delay, how long would it take for a single processor to complete the same task?
+- Based on 500 instances of coreclock() and the delay you added with time.sleep(), how long would it take for a single processor to complete the same task?

 - Is parellel computation working as expected?